 Instead of inserting as many affiliate links as possible, it’s much better to use a limited number of affiliate links contextually within articles.
 This way, it seems natural when your reader sees an affiliate link.
 Additionally, you have the opportunity to tell the reader why they will benefit from using your affiliate link.

-Overall, leaving a large number of affiliate links throughout a website will not work in 2020.
+Overall, leaving a large number of affiliate links throughout a website will not work.
 Instead, a webmaster must strategically place affiliate links within the content and work towards guiding the reader towards making a purchase.

 Affiliate Marketer and Business Blogger at Mom Beach.